A static theory of promises: Promises versus obligations

-The value of promises may be questioned by those who consider promises as a concept secondary to obligations.
+The importance of the notion of promises may be questioned by those who consider promises as a concept secondary to obligations.
 If one views obligations as the primary concept, the value or importance of promises unavoidably shrinks.
-We shall now survey advantages and disadvantages of obligations as an alternative cornerstone of a theory of promises.
+We shall now survey advantages and disadvantages of obligations as an alternative cornerstone of a theory of multi-agent systems.
 The discussion will be somewhat asymmetric because we will not base our comparison on a proper definition of the concept of an obligation (which we cannot fathom).

-Suffice it to say that for some agent $A$ an obligation is an intention (``possible intention''), which has been elevated to the status of an obligation, whatever the consequences of this status may be.
+Having explained intentions and promises, let us now try to describe the notion of obligations in the same manner.
+The intuitive notion of an obligation seems straightforward, but it proves to have difficult properties.
+We refer to Jackson \& Altham \cite{JacksonA1988} for a convincing exposition of these complications.

+We might try to think of obligations in a straightforward way, for instance: {\em an obligation is an intention that is perceived to be necessary by an agent}.
+This certainly captures some of the characteristics that we understand by the term, but it also leaves many questions unanswered: is the feeling of the necessity voluntary or forced, a matter of survival or simply an authoritarian convention?

+An obligation, or more precisely the impact of an obligation in general, as felt by an agent within its scope, falls into the category of possible intentions.
+We will speak of an induced intention, the intention being achieving compliance with the obligation.
+The induced intention must have source, a target and a body, and the body must have a quality and a quantity.
+The source and target are now somewhat difficult to understand however.
+Unclear is further to what extent an induced intention is current, and if so if it is a commitment.
+Can it be indifferent, or even a deception or simply invalid?
+Beyond this, we shall not attempt to define obligations more carefully in this paper.
+We shall merely state some assumptions about them.

+An obligation can be imposed by external conditions, e.g. by the expected behaviour of external agents, by laws threatening sanctions etc, or it can be self-imposed by codes of personal behaviour which an agent holds to be {\em necessary}.
+But this imposition suggests the action of a force which attempts to induce a commitment in another agent (or itself).
+An obligation is a possible intention which may or may not be current and may or may not have the status of a commitment.
+In any case the agent is aware of any compelling reasons to include the intention in the portfolio of commitments, either from within itself or without due to external forces.

+It seems natural then to refer to the source and target of the induced intention as being the agent in which one attempts to induce the intention, and the recipient of the intention respectively.
+However, the source of the obligation itself might not be an agent at all, but merely a set of external conditions, norms, experiences or other information acquired by the agent that lead to a perceived priority.

+Note again that even `forced' behaviour can be classified under the realms of (possible) intentions since all behaviour can be intended.
+Again, we emphasize that this does not imply that a coerced agent holds the intention that is being forced upon it.
+Nor does it say anything about whether the agent is able to resist the force or not, or whether it matters if an obligation is self-imposed or externally imposed.

+Viewed from the perspective of an agent, the notion of an obligation immediately seems significantly more complicated than an intention or a promise and does not seem to be close to the notion of either promises or intentions.